luosz/FinancialChart/README.md

 ## Define functions for reading data and charting
 ![Charts](HTMLFiles/portfolio_1.gif)

-## Read the top 10 holdings and weights of iShares Edge MSCI USA Momentum Factor ETF (MTUM), and then create a portfolio chart from the data
+## Create a chart from the top 10 holdings of iShares Edge MSCI USA Momentum Factor ETF (MTUM)
 ![Charts](HTMLFiles/portfolio_2.gif)

 ## The symbols and weights of MTUM's top 10 holdings